Donrwalsh/curiouser-paradox/train-of-thought.md

 Trying to simulate being behind the repo by checking out previous commits but I am not really able to get it to work.
 So I'm going to make a tiny commit that will make my prod server behind and I should be able to run stuff from there.
 Although, let me make sure it can run the script.
 Yup, no problem.
 And actually now that I think about it I can just go ahead and work on the success case first.
 Moved some stuff around and added a little bit of code that clarifies what it sees when comparing the current code with the latest code seen on the remote.

+- [ ] Shoot, it occurs to me that my thing with github workflows won't be marking something when it has failed.
+Hm, I'll need to figure that out.

+I had this cool idea about using a fibonacci timeout approach (<https://medium.com/developers-writing/fibonacci-sequence-algorithm-in-javascript-b253dc7e320e>) but I'll be exploring that later on because I can't really do much with pending right now except for the obvious way around this, which is to just do nothing on pending and wait for the next run.
+This won't work in awkward cases where commit A is stable but is shortly followed by the unstable commit B within that specific window where A remains stable but doesn't reach the checkpoint and therefore get pulled and run.
+This is a silly edge-case and not enough to prevent this from being a decent option for the time being.

+Before I forget, I learned this new handy tool of something to the effect of `git stash && git pull && git pop stash` to quickly pull down changes while you have annoying lingering environmental data changes that you haven't appropriately managed. . . for example.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/